alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 You see the problem, right?

-**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as they are.
-From macros are good, because of all the fallback logic, they also work on pull content from a model rather push changes to many.
+**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as is, they implement the falback logic which comes in very handy.
 We can replace to macros, with publishing change events.
 We would simply publish a message whenever a user name changes.
 We can capture it in a `before_save` callback and publish in a `after_save`.
 By publishing in `after_save` we ensure that user is persisted at time of publishing.
 We can change the publisher to hook directly into model callback chain.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/base.rb
+# hook into model callback chain when a publisher is attached to a model
+# capture changes before_save and publish in after_save
+# start publishing created and destroyed events
 module Publishers
   module Base
     extend ActiveSupport::Concern